ujwalkomarla/ujwalkomarla/README.md

 ### Hi there :wave:

-- I'm a developer [@extremenetworks](https://github.com/extremenetworks) delivering you simplified network configuration management, programmable northbound interfaces, and improved network platform infrastructure.
+- I'm a software development engineer [@extremenetworks](https://github.com/extremenetworks) delivering simplified network configuration management, programmable northbound interfaces, and improved network platform infrastructure.

 - I collaborate with OSS Ansible community to provide plugins and modules to interact with and manage Extreme Networks products.